thomasWeise/aitoa/book/metaheuristics/hillClimbing2/README.md

 We always check swapping jobs at the lower indices first.
 Swap moves involving two jobs near the end of the arrays&nbsp;$\sespel$ are only checked if all other moves closer to the beginning have been checked.
 This introduces a bias in the way we search.

-We should remember an old concept in metaheuristic optimization:
+We again remember the concept mentioned right at the beginning of this chapter:
 If you do not know the best choice out of several options, pick a random one.
+While we can generate all neighbors, the order in which we generate them may be random!
 In other words, we now design an operator `1swapU` which enumerates the same neighborhood as `1swap`, but does so in a random order.

 0. Let $S$ be the list of all index pairs&nbsp;$(i,j)$ with $0<i<\jsspMachines*\jsspJobs$ and $0\leq j<i$.
 It has the length&nbsp;$|S|=(\jsspMachines*\jsspJobs)(\jsspMachines*\jsspJobs-1)/2$.